© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pentre Camp is a scheduled monument protected by Cadw under reference MG129.
 View the official record →

-Pentre Camp is a prehistoric hillfort located in Monmouthshire, Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM MG129.
+Pentre Camp is a prehistoric hillfort located in Monmouthshire, Wales, and is registered as a scheduled ancient monument under Cadw reference SAM MG129.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG129.

 Pentre Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pentre Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG129.